jacklund/jacklund.github.io/_posts/2022-12-13-locks-i-have-known-and-pwned.md

 ![Ace Hardware 40mm](/assets/images/2022-12-12 18.50.55.jpg){: width="250" } ![Ace Hardware 40mm key](/assets/images/2022-12-12 18.51.18.jpg){: width="400" }

-This is a little guy I picked up from my local hardware store.
+This is a little guy I (again) picked up from my local hardware store.
 Really nice lock for the price, much better construction than the Master 140 or #3.
 Four pins with at least two spool pins.
 The action is very clean, and SPP is a little tricky because of the spools and because, at least with mine, the pin